 Sporting Inclusion and Diversity

-Sporting Inclusion and Diversity (SPIDI) international activity will take place on August 21-26, 2020 in Vilnius, Lithuania.
+Sporting Inclusion and Diversity (SPIDI) international activity took place on August 21-26, 2020 in Vilnius, Lithuania.

 Sport represents an educational avenue that can equip disadvantaged youngsters with skills, competences and it helps to build social capital which is an essential component of social inclusion and diversity, which you are fully aware of and we will take a chance to exchange good practices and also continue to create our impact in the field.